Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $345 $345 Female

-Of all adult sculptures released up to their introductions, the joggers were the only pieces not depicting characters from literature or historical content.
+Of all adult sculptures released, the joggers were the only pieces not depicting characters from literature or historical content.
 They depict contemporary people participating in a popular sport.
 The faces of these two sculptures were actually very realistic and well executed.
 Unfortunately, the hands and feet were not as well done.
 The number of orders from retailers indicated a problem.
 Even fewer were the number of collectors purchasing the sculptures from retailers.
+The studio quickly cut their losses and retired the Joggers, making only a few.